libjohn/blogdown-libjohn/README.md

     - Initially you would have edited the `config.toml`, plus `layouts`, and `static` directories

+5. Deployment...

-5. For Manual Deployment...
-Stop blogdown server; drag `public` directory to netlify.com deploy
+    - For Manual Deployment, Optionally stop blogdown server.
+Drag `public` directory to netlify.com deploy
+    - For Continuous Depolyment, set up according to the [Netlify Docs](https://www.netlify.com/docs/continuous-deployment/) pointing to the `/public` of an appropriate github repository.

+        - I used Command = `hugo_0.19`.
+I Probably need to follow the [additional steps](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for beyond version 0.20, but version 0.19 works and it was easiest.

 ## ISSUES